 The merger requires prior approval of the Board of Governors of the Federal Reserve System (Federal Reserve), under the Bank Holding Company Act of 1956, as amended and the Indiana Department of Financial Institutions (DFI) under the Indiana Financial Institutions Act.
-An application has been filed with the Federal Reserve and with the DFI.
-We cannot assure you as to when or whether the approvals will be received.
+On November 13, 2008, both the Federal Reserve and the DFI approved the merger.